Renesas-EMEV2/Documentation/Bootloader.md

 Firmware "flashing" on the final device
 ---------------------------------------

-Installing a new firmware installation (i.e. "flashing") on Renesas devices implies having an FAT-32 or FAT-16 SD card, containing at least:
+Installing a new firmware (i.e. "flashing") on Renesas devices implies having an FAT-32 or FAT-16 SD card, containing at least:

  - sdboot.bin and uboot-sd.bin built from "emev_sd_line_config"
  - a uImage with a kernel providing the basic services for file system access and update the screen buffer (to show installation progress)